electrickery/logicTester/README.md

 The response of the Arduino is compared with this expected response and differences are flagged.
 On completion the number of errors is reported.
 Default the script is quite chatty, so you can see what it does.
-Even more prints are commented out, very handy for debugging.
-The Arduino sketch cost me one day, the Python script two, almost debugging each induvidual line with print()s.
+Even more print's are commented out, very handy for debugging.
+The Arduino sketch cost me one day, the Python script two, almost debugging each individual line with print()'s.

+Also see the [ToDo](ToDo.txt) for what isn't there yet.